yelurusreejareddy/yelurusreejareddy/README.md

 I think about problems compulsively - in code, in conversations, everywhere.
 I'm a perfectionist about the things that matter, I travel when I can, and I watch crime thrillers when I'm not.

-Right now I'm a Research Assistant at DePaul, implementing a Topological Data Analysis algorithm that computes harmonic barcodes - studying their persistence and stability across different inputs.
+Right now I'm a Research Assistant at DePaul, implementing harmonic chain barcodes as novel topological descriptors for TDA - studying their persistence and stability across different inputs.
 I also build LangChain agents, train RL policies, and work across the full ML stack.
-Looking for **AI/ML Engineer** roles where the problem space is genuinely open
+Looking for **AI/ML Engineer** roles where the problem space is genuinely open.

 ---